cran-task-views/TimeSeries/TimeSeries.md

   reconciliation methods for cross-sectional, temporal, and cross-temporal constrained time series.
 Probabilistic reconciliation of hierarchical forecasts via conditioning is available in `r pkg("bayesRecon")`.
+  Degenerate hierarchical structures are handled by `r pkg("htsDegenerateR")`.

 ### Dynamic time warping